David McCourt concentrates his practice in the areas of insurance coverage, class action defense, and complex commercial and financial litigation.

-David has represented both plaintiffs and defendants in securities and commodities fraud claims.
+His general litigation experience is broad.
+He has represented both plaintiffs and defendants in securities and commodities fraud claims.
 He has represented corporations in commercial contract and business tort litigation and has litigated close corporation, partnership and LLC member disputes, and litigation arising out of acquisitions, mergers, and asset purchases.
-He has represented commercial borrowers in workouts and lender liability claims, and in litigation involving complex derivative instruments.
+He has represented commercial borrowers in workouts and lender liability claims, and in litigation involving complex derivative instruments such as interest rate swaps.
 David also has experience in litigation involving shareholder derivative claims, tax, and insurance insolvency.

 Last year David successfully petitioned the Missouri Supreme Court for an extraordinary writ vacating a trial court's ruling certifying a large consumer class, resulting in a landmark class action decision.
 He has successfully argued in the U.S. Court of Appeals.

-- Successfully petitioned a state supreme court for a writ of prohibition ordering the trial court to vacate its certification of a class action of more than 5,000 plaintiffs, where the class was grossly overbroad, and where the sole named representative was not typical.
-On appeal the state supreme court held that consumers – more than 87% of the class – who had final judgments entered against them in deficiency actions were precluded from participation in a class, as were consumers who had their debts extinguished in bankruptcy without disclosing their claims against the defendant.
+- Weatherspoon v.
+GCAC, appealed sub nom.
+State ex Rel.
+General Credit Acceptance Company, LLC v.
+The Honorable David L. Vincent, III, 570 S.W.3d 42 (Mo. banc 2019).
+Successfully petitioned the Missouri Supreme Court for an extraordinary writ ordering the trial court to vacate its certification of a class action of more than 5,000 plaintiffs, where the class was grossly overbroad, and where the sole named representative was not typical.
+On appeal the Missouri Supreme Court held that consumers – more than 87% of the class – who had final judgments entered against them in deficiency actions were precluded from participation in a class, as were consumers who had their debts extinguished in bankruptcy without disclosing their claims against the defendant.
 The decision is likely to have a profound impact on consumer class actions in the state.

-- After removal to federal court, defeated an $85-million equitable garnishment action by the judgment creditor class against the judgment debtor’s insurer, through a motion for judgment on the pleadings successfully invoking the insurer’s absolute pollution policy exclusion, which ruling was affirmed in the United States Court of Appeals.
+- Williams v.
+Employers Mutual Casualty Company, et al. (E.D.
+Mo.
+2015), aff’d, 845 F.3d 891 (8th Cir.
+2017).
+After removal to federal court, defeated an $85 million equitable garnishment action by the judgment creditor class against the judgment debtor’s insurer, which had denied the duty to indemnify or defend, through a motion for judgment on the pleadings successfully invoking the insurer’s pollution exclusion; the ruling was affirmed in the United States Court of Appeals.

-- Repeatedly defeated efforts in state trial and appellate courts to certify a class action counterclaim by debtors seeking more than $100 million for alleged violation of the pre-sale notice provisions of the Uniform Commercial Code.
+- General Credit Acceptance Corporation v.
+Deaver (Circuit Court of St. Louis County, Mo., 2012-2016).
+Repeatedly defeated efforts to certify a class action counterclaim by Illinois and Missouri debtors seeking more than $100 million for alleged violation of the pre-sale notice provisions of the Uniform Commercial Code.

 - Defeated repeated efforts by plaintiff in state court to recertify a decertified class in a TCPA case, resulting in a reduction in potential liability of more than 99.9 percent.